 American Tobacco Trail (ATT)

 The American Tobacco Trail is a 22+ mile rails-to-trails project located in the Triangle Region of North Carolina.
 The route crosses through the City of Durham; Durham, Chatham, and Wake counties; the planning jurisdictions of the Towns of Cary and Apex; and passes through the Lake Jordan project land of the U.S. Army Corps of Engineers.
 As of June 11th, 2012 the Durham section south of NC 54 is closed due to construction of the long awaited Phase E project.
 Paving from Massey Chapel Road south to the Chatham County line was completed early in 2013 and the short section along Massey Chapel Rd. was completed in late November.
 Sections north of Renaissance Parkway and connecting to the bridge were completed early in 2014.
-The bridge spanning I-40 has had numerous delays and as of February 2014 is projected to be open for public use by March 2014.
-You can keep up with the City of Durham's efforts to oversee construction of Phase E of the ATT including the bridge over I-40 and ~4 miles in southern Durham County.
+The bridge spanning I-40 had numerous delays on the protective fencing and opened on February 19th 2014.
+Since final acceptance of the Phase E section by Durham in April, erosion on several sections of the sand shoulders near SouthPoint mall has created several sections with sand on the trail.
+The City has assessed these areas and plans to have them corrected by August 2014.
+You can keep up with the City of Durham's efforts to oversee construction of Phase E of the ATT.

 These are new, color maps (June 2010) and can be printed from these files.
 Click on the left map to open a large PDF version of Sections 1 and 2 plus the downtown Durham greenways and click on the right map for Sections 3 and 4 (Chatham and Wake sections).